 What steps do I need to take following a subway crash?

-Take photos of conditions that caused your injury.
-Write down a detailed account of
+- Take photos of conditions that caused your injury.
+Write down a detailed account of your accident.

 Can I take legal action?

 You have the right to take legal action if injured.
 You can file a lawsuit under premises liability due to unsafe conditions.
 The New York City Transit Authority (NYCTA) legally has the responsibility to provide a safe environment and is obligated to protect its passengers.
 This includes areas such as stairs, equipment, trains, lighting, floors, subway operators, and more.

 How do you file a lawsuit for subway accident?

 You must file a written Notice of Claim within 90 days of your subway accident with NYCTA in order to sue.
 You should contact an experienced attorney when filing a document of this significance.

 A Notice of Claim must contain the following:

 - Explanation of what happened (time, place, location, how, etc.)

 - Damages sought